madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 That's it!

-> You can try these steps right now and get a copy of this website running on your computer
+> You can try these steps right now and get a copy of this website running on your computer!

 I have found this really productive and easy to setup & maintain.
 When I am happy with the updates I commit and push the chages to remote.
 The site gets regenerated roughly within 1 minute.
 Of course instead of jekyll & markdown, you can also use a static site built entirely on HTML5 and CSS.